Canada takes steps to make 'feminist' budget addressing women's post-pandemic challenges

-OTTAWA (Reuters) - Canada on Monday took a step to ensure that its upcoming spring budget, which will also outline a promised post-pandemic stimulus package, includes measures to get women working and address gender inequality.
+OTTAWA (Reuters) - Canada on Monday unveiled an all-woman task force to ensure that its upcoming budget, set to include billions in post-pandemic stimulus spending, includes measures to get women working and address gender inequality.

+Finance Minister Chrystia Freeland will not present that budget this month, but it will come later “this spring”, her spokeswoman said Monday.
+It will be the first full budget since before the COVID-19 pandemic hit and Freeland’s first as finance minister.

-The finance department set up the Task Force on Women in the Economy to advise the government on actions to address gender imbalances exacerbated by COVID-19, a statement said.
-It will be co-chaired by Finance Minister Chrystia Freeland.
+The Task Force on Women in the Economy will also advise the federal government on actions to address gender imbalances exacerbated by COVID-19.
+It will be co-chaired by Freeland and Associate Minister of Finance Mona Fortier.

-“Canada’s future prosperity and competitiveness depend on the ability of women to participate equally – and fully – in our workforce,” Freeland said in a statement.
+“Canada’s future prosperity and competitiveness depend on the ability of women to participate equally – and fully – in our workforce,” Freeland said in a statement earlier.
+The panel was officially launched on International Women’s Day.

-Since being named finance minister in August, Freeland has repeatedly spoken about having a “feminist agenda,” and has promised a national childcare plan will be part of a stimulus package worth up to C$100 billion ($79 billion) over three years.
+Since being named finance minister in August, Freeland has repeatedly spoken about a “feminist agenda,” and has said a national childcare plan will be part of a stimulus package worth up to C$100 billion ($79 billion) over three years.

 Prime Minister Justin Trudeau has said the stimulus - to be detailed in the spring budget - is needed to jump-start Canada’s post-pandemic recovery.

-“This crisis has created a she-cession and has threatened to roll back the hard-fought social and economic progress of all women,” Trudeau said in a statement in honor of International Women’s Day.
+“This crisis has created a she-cession and has threatened to roll back the hard-fought social and economic progress of all women,” Trudeau said in a statement.

 “To build a fairer and more equal Canada, we must ensure a feminist, intersectional recovery from this crisis.”